60 Seconds!: Gameplay

 When the game begins, the player has the titular 60 seconds to acquire supplies, family members, and diversional items (e.g. a checkers set), and bring them to an underground shelter beneath their house, including the family member they initially control, before a nuclear bomb is dropped on the neighborhood.
 The items acquired will affect the subsequent gameplay.

 Each day, the player must make decisions for the family based on supplies available, limited information, and the abilities of the saved family members.
 Some of these entail risks, and may result in poor health or even the death of one or all of the family members.

 The player must ration consumable supplies, such as food and water, among the family members.
 They are rationed based on how many consumables were initially acquired, the family members' overall health, and their need for particular rations.
 The player must also be cautious about the mental state of the family members, as it may deteriorate due to isolation and affect the gameplay. (e.g. Ted will turn one of his socks into a puppet and begin talking to it as if it was a person.)

 At times, a character may be required to leave the shelter to scavenge for supplies and food.
 Again, this entails risk, as they may fall ill due to radiation, or may face an event resulting in their death.

 Other times, a knock may be heard at the hatch of the underground shelter, and the player must make a decision on whether to ignore it, or open the hatch to allow whoever or whatever is there to interact with the characters.
 Depending on the event, this could result in a possible trade between the McDoodles and other affected families, or shelter raid where supplies are stolen.
 This is just one of many types of events that can happen in-game, and generally, one will happen every day.

 If the player makes certain decisions, groups including the U.S. Army or a larger group of friendly survivors may come to rescue the family, successfully ending the game.

 Reception

-60 Seconds! was reviewed on Steam as "very positive" (9,635 votes).
-The game also received on Metacritic a 75/100 and 80/100 for the PC version from critic reviews, and 6.3 mixed or average reviews from the users.
+60 Seconds! received on "mixed or average reviews" Metacritic from critic and user reviews.
 Metacritic also gave the Xbox One version a 63/100 from critic reviews, while the Nintendo Switch version received 6.3 mixed or average reviews from the users.
-NintendoLife gave the game a 4/10 with the user ranking 10/10.
-PocketGamer listed 60 Seconds! as one of the top 15 best survival games for iPhone and iPad.
+Nintendo Life gave the game a 4/10.
+Pocket Gamer listed 60 Seconds! as one of the top 15 best survival games for iPhone and iPad.
 Gamesnort gave 60 Seconds! a 3.9/5, while awarding it with badges: the Best Game of 2017, the Best in Adventure, the Best on Windows PS, the Best on Nintendo Switch and Mac.